 Although settlements are common in pedestrian accidents, there is no guarantee the other side will make a reasonable offer.
 In some cases, the driver responsible for your accident will refuse to accept fault.
 In other cases, the insurance company might fail to make a reasonable attempt to settle.
 When this happens, your attorney can take your case to trial.

 Trials are uncommon in pedestrian accident cases, but your attorney could ensure you develop a winning strategy if your case moves forward.
 By treating every case as if it were certain to result in a trial, your attorney could also improve your chances of a favorable settlement.
 Insurance companies that see the plaintiff is prepared to litigate often settle instead of going to the trouble and uncertainty of having a jury render a verdict.

 If you were injured in a pedestrian accident, your window of time to pursue compensation is not unlimited.
 You must comply with something known as the statute of limitations in order to successfully pursue compensation for your injuries.
 The statute of limitations is the legal deadline that applies to any civil lawsuit, including cases regarding a pedestrian accident.

-In Boca Raton, the statute of limitations for a pedestrian accident generally expires after four years.
-This four-year window begins to count down on the day of the collision.
+In Boca Raton, the statute of limitations for a pedestrian accident generally expires after two years.
+This two-year window begins to count down on the day of the collision.
 If you fail to file your lawsuit before the statutory period runs out, you could miss out on your chance for damages forever.
 The court will likely dismiss your case with prejudice, meaning that you will not have the ability to re-file the case ever again in the future.

 There are limited exceptions that apply to the statute of limitations, including when the injured party is under the age of 18.
 However, it is risky to assume these exceptions might apply to your case.
 Our firm could evaluate your case and advise you on the amount of time you have to move forward with your lawsuit.